In Lockdown Our Wardrobes Hold Powerful Memories

 Advertisement

-This pandemic-induced clothes organizing felt like an oddly poignant exercise.
-It wasn’t a new endeavor, exactly.
-As someone who has amassed an unjustifiable number of garments (mostly secondhand, and historically prioritizing beauty over utility: Does anyone, for example, need five housecoats?), there has always been a steady back-and-forth traffic between additions and depletions.
+This pandemic-induced clothes organising felt like an oddly poignant exercise.
+It wasn’t a new endeavour, exactly.
+As someone who has amassed an unjustifiable number of garments (mostly secondhand, and historically prioritising beauty over utility: Does anyone, for example, need five housecoats?), there has always been a steady back-and-forth traffic between additions and depletions.
 Often the latter have come after extensive consideration of fit, use, and evolving style.
-Sometimes it’s been a simple question of whether or not the item, to borrow Goldilocks’ favored system of categorization, is too big, too small, or just right.
+Sometimes it’s been a simple question of whether or not the item, to borrow Goldilocks’ favoured system of categorisation, is too big, too small, or just right.
 Usually, though, it’s proved more complicated, often involving some part-nostalgic, part-bemused form of confrontation with the choices of a series of past selves.

 Take my adolescent self, of whom a few select remnants exist in my current wardrobe.
 A decade ago I was deeply invested in the idea that an outfit had to look deliberately put-together.
 This makes sense given that I was a teenager living in a small village in the English countryside when what I wanted to be was a grown-up living in London who never had to deal with the inventive cruelty of 14-year-old girls.
 Clothing was an easily accessible form of differentiation.
 If everyone else was in jeans, my only route was to go all out in fifties tea-dresses and fancy hats, developing a questionable predilection along the way for net gloves like a mournful minor character in a Merchant Ivory film.
 Adding to the whole emotionally fragile aura, I took my weekend dressing — the only time when I wasn’t confined to a school uniform — so seriously that I went through a period of bawling on Saturday mornings at the sheer, overwhelming choice of what to wear.